How to Give a Cat Insulin

 Stick to the food we prescribed for your cat.

-If your cat is diabetic, it is likely that we prescribed a special diet for him or her designed to improve your cat’s glucose regulation.
+Most diabetic cats are type II, a relative insulin deficiency, which occurs due to obesity and consumption of excess carbohydrate calories.
+It is most likely that we prescribed a special diet for him or her that is low in carbohydrates designed to improve your cat’s glucose regulation.
 Please continue to give it as recommended.
 If at any time, your cat refuses to eat the food, please call our office for additional help.

 How to Give Your Cat Insulin